 - MacVittie College Union Lobby

 - MacVittie College Union Plaza

-- ANY Outdoor space (Quads, Playing Fields, College Green, Arboretum)
+- ANY Outdoor space (Quads, Playing Fields, Arboretum)

-- ANY space in Merritt Athletic Center, College Stadium or Schrader Hall (Intercollegiate Athletics & Recreation)
+- ANY Intercollegiate Athletic spaces in Merritt Athletic Center, College Stadium or Schrader Hall (Intercollegiate Athletics & Recreation)

 - Wadsworth Auditorium and Doty Recital Hall (in consultation with Music Department)

 - Alice Austin Theater, Brodie Dance Studio, and Robert Sinclair Theater (in consultation with Theater and Dance Department)